mluyo3414/Descrambler/README.md

 - QT

 * The program can be made and executed from the terminal as well as from QT.
-For references on how to install Qt on various OS, please go to: http://qt-project.org/doc/qt-4.8/installation.html
+For references on how to install Qt on various OS, please go to

+http://qt-project.org/doc/qt-4.8/installation.html

-* To simply install QT on a Linux OS the following instruction will download all the files you need.
+* To install QT on a Linux OS the following terminal instruction will download everything needed.
-Bewarned it is a massive download (174 MB): sudo apt-get install qt-sdk
+Bewarned it is a massive download (174 MB):

+		sudo apt-get install qt-sdk

 INSTRUCTIONS:
 =======================================
-*From the terminal once in the project directory run the following commands to make and build the project: qmake -project qmake make
+* From the terminal once in the project directory run the following commands to make and build the project:

+		qmake -project
+		qmake
+		make

 * There are some test files to try the project in the the TestFiles directory.
 * You can click on any of those files and click Scramble or Descramble in the GUI to see both formats of the file.